jaimejim/jaimejim.github.io/_posts/1921-02-19-bambino-mio-divino.markdown

 ## O Re del Cielo

 The hospital is a labyrinth and it has few different elevators going to different floors.
 The maternity ward, where the mother recovers from childbirth is on the 3rd floor.
-The baby was on the 6th floor in the Intensive Care Unit (ICU).
-You cannot take an elevator from 3rd to 6th floor, you have to go down on the 5th floor and walk 100 meters every time, also ring a couple of bells every time and wear the mask at all times.
+The baby was at the Neonatal Intensive Care Unit on the 6th floor.
+As there is some construction work going on you cannot take an elevator from 3rd to 6th floor, you have to go down on the 5th floor and walk 100 meters every time, also ring a couple of bells every time and wear the mask at all times.
 Due to covid only one parent can be at a time in the neonatal Intensive Care Unit (ICU).
+That was the unpleasant part.

+The ICU itself has top nurses and doctors, and very modern facilities.
+They treat intensive care babies but also premature ones.
+At all times the nurses and doctors gave the care that my baby needed.
+The staff and the high quality of the care provided was a constant that gave me hope that things could get better.

 The ICU has several rooms, ours is number 16.
 In it you may have up to two babies at a time and one parent per baby.
 When I got there I saw him intubated, with several cables and machines attached to him.
 Meanwhile my wife was being stitched on the operation room.

 The baby weighted 3.4kg, was warm and almost did not move at all.
-At some point it cried but the tube through the larynx prevented any noise, his face was that of pain.
+At some point he cried but the tube through the larynx prevented any noise, his face was that of pain.
 I was actually relieved for a bit.
 Some feeling is better than no feeling.

-I was told the baby had a APGAR score (it stands for "Appearance, Pulse, Grimace, Activity, and Respiration.") for 1min, 5min and 10min of 2/3/5, that the umbilical pH value was 6.95, that the BE value was -14 and that the blood lactate value was 18.4.
+I was told the baby had a low  "Appearance, Pulse, Grimace, Activity, and Respiration" or APGAR score of 2/3/5 (1min, 5min and 10min).
+That the umbilical pH value was 6.95, that the BE value was -14 and that the blood lactate value was 18.4.
 Few hours after birth we were told the [S100B](https://en.wikipedia.org/wiki/S100B) levels where >200.
 Those values now make some sense but when you hear them the first time they give little explanation.
 By the way, on the S100B it is more important the [rate of decrease](https://pubmed.ncbi.nlm.nih.gov/22592203/) than the initial value.
-Anyways, it is not a good sign to have twenty times the maximum recommended ammount.
+Anyways, it is not a good sign to have twenty times the maximum recommended amount.

 After the short oral consent and the tests, the baby started a hypothermia treatment, which lowered his body temperature to 33.5 degrees celsius.
 It seems that this is the only therapy available for babies with Hypoxic-Ischemic Encephalopathy (HIE) unfortunately, cooling only helps approximately 1 in 8 babies with moderate to severe HIE.
 The treatment starts before the 6th hour after birth.